planza-digital/sveltekit-adapter-bunny/README.md

 BUNNY_ASSETS_KEY="00000000-0000-0000-000000000000-0000-0000"
 ```

+### Options

-If however you wish to bake these values into the final bundle at build time (akin to `$env/static/private`), you can pass them to the adapter and it will inject them directly into the final bundle.
+If you wish to bake these values into the final bundle at build time (akin to `$env/static/private`), you can pass them to the adapter and it will inject them directly into the final bundle.
 While there may be instances where you wish to use injected variables, it is reccomended to keep at least your token dynamic so you can replace it easily if you need to roll it over.

 ```javascript
 import adapter from "@planza-digital/sveltekit-adapter-bunny";